top of page

 TPS Logo.png

-Detective Sergeant - Guns & Gangs
+Detective - Guns & Gangs

 Toronto Police Service